Skip to main content

 Collaboration Patterns:

-• Orchestrator Model: One agent coordinates tasks and aggregates results
+• Orchestrator Model: One agent coordinates tasks by delegating to specialized child agents

 Multi-agent workflows excel at complex tasks that benefit from specialized expertise, parallel processing, and collaborative reasoning.